8 Most Beautiful Nature Parks and Reserves in Israel

-Opposite the hotel area rests a desert oasis with its spring that gave Ein Bokek its name, situated in the dry river bed of Nahal or Wadi Bokek.
+Opposite the hotel area rests one of the most beautiful places in Israel.
+It is an Israeli National Park desert oasis with a spring that gave Ein Bokek its name, situated in the dry river bed of Nahal or Wadi Bokek.
 The valley is home to wonderful desert flora and fauna, and small pools.
 Visitors can have a picnic there, take a relaxing walk or go hiking, and enjoy awe-inspiring views of the Dead Sea at sunrise.
 And it’s all free!
 Visitors can also take jeep tours, go mountain biking and rappelling, or opt for desert barbecues, a Bedouin feast, and a camel ride.

 7. Yotvata Hai-Bar Nature Reserve

-Found in the Southern Arava near Kibbutz Yotvata, 35 kilometers north of Eilat, the Yotvata Hai-Bar Nature Reserve was established to breed the animals mentioned in the Bible, locally extinct animals, and other endangered desert species, for possible reintroduction to the Negev desert.
+Found in the Southern Arava near Kibbutz Yotvata, 35 kilometers north of Eilat, the Yotvata Hai-Bar Nature Reserve was established to breed the animals mentioned in the Bible, locally extinct animals, and other endangered desert species, for possible reintroduction to the Negev desert It is one of the most beautiful places in Israel.
 As a matter of fact, the Asian wild ass has already been reintroduced to the wilderness of the Makhtesh Ramon.
 Here, many kinds of amazing creatures roam free, and people can ride a vehicle to observe the animals doing their everyday activities.
 You can see many types of foxes, wolves, cheetahs, leopards, addax, gazelles, etc., but also the fauna, the lineage of which is biblical.

 8. Carmel Hai-Bar Nature Reserve

-Amazing work is also being done in Carmel Hai-Bar Nature Reserve, which is a breeding and reintroduction centre, situated in the Carmel Mountains in north-western Israel, within the larger Mount Carmel National Park.
+Amazing work is also being done in the Israeli national park Carmel Hai-Bar Nature Reserve, which is a breeding and reintroduction center, situated in the Carmel Mountains in north-western Israel, within the larger Mount Carmel National Park.
 It is the Mediterranean climate equivalent of the Yotvata Hai-Bar Nature Reserve mentioned above.
 Here too, endangered and extinct animals, which represent an immensely important link in the ecosystem, are bred for possible reintroduction to the Mediterranean forest of northern Israel.
 Some of the animals bred here are wild sheep, wild goats, fallow deer, roe deer, Griffon vultures, Egyptian vultures, and Bonelli’s eagle.